pydantic/pydantic/docs/index.rst

 Rationale
 ---------

-So *pydantic* uses some cool new language feature, but why should I actually go an use it?
+So *pydantic* uses some cool new language feature, but why should I actually go and use it?

 **no brainfuck**
     no new schema definition micro-language to learn.
-If you know python (and perhaps skim read the `type hinting docs <https://docs.python.org/3/library/typing.html>`_) you know how to use pydantic.
+If you know python (and perhaps skim read the `type hinting docs <https://docs.python.org/3/library/typing.html>`_) you know how to use *pydantic*.

 **plays nicely with your IDE/linter/brain**
-    because pydantic data structures are just instances of classes you define; auto-completion, linting, :ref:`mypy <usage_mypy>` and your intuition should all work properly with your validated data.
+    because *pydantic* data structures are just instances of classes you define; auto-completion, linting, :ref:`mypy <usage_mypy>` and your intuition should all work properly with your validated data.

 **dual use**
-    pydantic's :ref:`BaseSettings <settings>` class allows it to be used in both a "validate this request data" context and "load my system settings" context.
+    *pydantic's* :ref:`BaseSettings <settings>` class allows it to be used in both a "validate this request data" context and "load my system settings" context.
 The main difference being that system settings can have defaults changed by environment variables and more complex objects like DSNs and python objects are often required.

 **fast**
-    In :ref:`benchmarks <benchmarks_tag>` pydantic is faster than all other tested libraries.
+    In :ref:`benchmarks <benchmarks_tag>` *pydantic* is faster than all other tested libraries.

 **validate complex structures**
-    use of recursive pydantic models, ``typing``'s ``List`` and ``Dict`` etc. and validators allow complex data schemas to be clearly and easily defined can then checked.
+    use of recursive *pydantic* models, ``typing``'s ``List`` and ``Dict`` etc. and validators allow complex data schemas to be clearly and easily defined and then checked.

 **extendible**
-    pydantic allows custom data types to be defined or you can extend validation with methods on a model decorated with the ``validator`` decorator.
+    *pydantic* allows custom data types to be defined or you can extend validation with methods on a model decorated with the ``validator`` decorator.